 HRV’s Ventilation Range

-Our core ventilation system is a clear favourite and installed in more kiwi homes than any other.
 Part of what makes HRV’s range such an easy choice for New Zealanders is the various add-on options we offer.
 In a country with such a diverse climate and a vast range of housing types, we know that different areas of the country require different heating and cooling solutions and we happily to cater to them all.

 The SummerKit add-on is a great solution to bring cool air into your home.
 Instead of your ventilation system taking air from your roof cavity — which is warmer than the rest of your home — during the hot months, the HRV SummerKit brings cool air from the southern side of your home.
 Installed with ducts under the southern-facing eave, this add-on bypasses the roof space to take the cool air from outside — increasing your hours of ventilation in the process.

-Our Heat Transfer Kit can be installed onto the core ventilation system with ease to help maintain a even temperature throughout all areas of your home.
+Our Heat Transfer Kit can be installed onto the core ventilation system with ease to help maintain an even temperature throughout different areas of your home.
 The Heat Transfer System takes some of the excess heat generated by sources like your fireplace and transfers it to other areas of your home through a system of insulated ducts.
 This is the perfect solution to warm the southern side of your home, or houses with cooler back bedrooms.

 Ready to start reducing dampness in your home and begin increasing your comfort?
 Book in for a free home ventilation assessment today.